 One advantage of doing this with Shakespeare is that you can put on the plays in a way that upends the conventional interpretation.
 I once saw a production of Merchant of Venice with Hal Holbrook as Shylock that, without changing the words Shakespeare wrote, made him the hero and the men dealing with him the villains.

 In this day and age, I don’t think you can teach any older works without paying attention to such issues.
 And “it was a different time” isn’t going to cut it as an explanation.

 It’s also a reasonable time to question why the canon we consider important is so heavily weighted with male European and, starting in the 19th century, male American culture.
-Sure, not everyone writes in English – an argument for making literature classes about literature in general rather than limiting them by language, even if you’d have to teach many works in translation – but even within English there is more diversity than we credit and of course there are many women authors who should be studied.
+Sure, not everyone writes in English – an argument for making literature classes about literature in general rather than limiting them by language, even if you’d have to teach many works that are to be translated through Translation Services – but even within English there is more diversity than we credit and of course there are many women authors who should be studied.

 But I’d like to make an even more radical suggestion.
 Most English literature classes seem to be focused on dissecting the work, an important skill for scholars and critics, but not for generalists.
 Or, for that matter, for writers, who need to learn to dissect the works in a very different way from scholars.

 Here’s the thing about literature: As with many other art forms – painting, music, sculpture – the really good work affects you on multiple levels and can upend your life in a way not conducive to scholarly analysis.
 Most of us need to be reading and listening and viewing art in ways that allows it to do that to us, not learning how to analyze it.